Version 2, published January 2, 2024

-Use of ChatGPT, Google Bard and other generative artificial intelligence (AI) tools and services is growing rapidly within higher education, including at UW–Madison.
+Use of ChatGPT, Google Gemini (formerly known as Bard) and other generative artificial intelligence (AI) tools and services is growing rapidly within higher education, including at UW–Madison.
 Although AI offers new and powerful capabilities for research and education, it is clear it also poses a potential risk to institutional data that UW–Madison is legally and ethically obligated to protect.

-Use of generative AI by UW–Madison faculty, staff, students and affiliates is subject to UW–Madison, UW System Administration (UWSA) and UW System Regent policies.
+Use of generative AI by UW–Madison faculty, staff, students and affiliates is subject to UW–Madison, UW System Administration (UWSA) and Universities of Wisconsin Regent policies.
 Examples of generative AI use prohibited by these policies include, but are not limited to, the following:

 - Entering any sensitive, restricted or otherwise protected data – including hard-coded passwords – into any generative AI tool or service (see UW-523 Institutional Data and SYS 1031 Data Classification and Protection);